 Osaka Attractions for Kids: The Wrap Up

 Aaand, that's it.
 Our comprehensive list of the best things to do in Osaka with kids - and, you know what?
 I'm probably just scraping the mainstream surface here.
-If you look deeper, there's stacks more attractions and activities for the whole family.
+If you a wee bit deeper, there's stacks more attractions and activities for the whole family.

-If you only have a few days to spare, it's worth checking out this 2-day Osaka itinerary to get a quick feel of this vibrant city.
-Okay, that sounded a little sleazy.
-But, you know what I mean.
+If you only have a few days to spare, it's worth checking out this 2-day Osaka itinerary to get a quick feel of this lively city.

 If the cost of travelling to Japan with the family is holding you back from booking your trip, I urge you to take a look at my post How to Visit Japan on the Cheap as a Family - it really is more affordable than you think.